 Lastly, living with osteoarthritis can take a toll on your mental health and it is important to recognize how mental health plays a big role in pain.
 The two interact in a terrible cycle.
 Poor mental health will cause increasing levels of pain, while pain also leads to poor mental health.
 Keeping a positive attitude, staying physically active, and talking about your mental health can help reduce depression, which will reduce the risk of pain getting worse.
 For more information on how to improve mental health due to injury or disease, read this blog.
 The National Institute of Mental Health is also a great resource to learn more or to find help.

 You do NOT need a knee replacement in a knee you’ve never had pain in, even if an X-ray shows you have osteoarthritis.
 In addition to arthritic X-ray findings, knee pain and a decreased ability to do everyday activities need to be present to consider getting a knee replacement.
 To delay or decrease the likelihood of needing a knee replacement, there are several actions you can take.
 Most importantly, you should continue to move your knee by staying active with activities you enjoy.
 Additionally, if you are overweight, losing weight will help you decrease pain and improve physical function.
 Lastly, it is important to recognize the impact that good mental health has on pain prevention.
 Following these strategies will help keep your knee pain-free and prevent the need for a knee replacement.
+If you need further customized assistance during your surgery or injury recovery check out our Online Physical Therapy page to book your 1-on-1 video session with a physical therapist.

-Whether you’re managing osteoarthritis or just had a knee replacement, the Curovate mobile app is a great tool to use to help you decrease pain and get back to the activities you love.
+Whether you’re managing osteoarthritis or just had a knee replacement, the Curovate mobile physical therapy app is a great tool to use to help you decrease pain and get back to the activities you love.
 The app includes a personalized exercise program, video guided exercises, and the ability to track your progress, all from your phone!
 You can download the Curovate app from the App Store or the Play Store using the links below.

 Other Blogs Related to Osteoarthritis and Knee Replacement